Otcomgit/OTCOMToken/README.md

 - **`setNumberOfBlocksForBlacklist(uint256 numBlocks)`**
   Sets the number of blocks after launch for blacklist management.

+    # numBlocksForBlacklist(curenntly set 5 block after you can change)
+    - numBlocksForBlacklist sets the number of blocks during which anyone who interacts with the contract will be blacklisted.
+Specifically, after the liquidity pool (Uniswap pair) is created, the contract starts counting blocks from the       current block number (currentBlockNumber).
+If a recipient interacts with the contract within the first numBlocksForBlacklist blocks, they are automatically blacklisted, meaning they cannot trade or transfer the token anymore.
+    - Purpose: This is typically used as an anti-bot mechanism to prevent sniper bots or malicious actors from taking advantage of the token launch by buying tokens in the first few blocks after trading is enabled.
+By setting a block           limit, the contract can automatically blacklist such addresses, preventing them from making further trades.

 - **`setMaxAmount(uint256 amount)`**
   Sets the maximum transaction amount for buy/sell transactions.